cl4cnam/funcSug/README.md

 **Advantages:**
 - It avoids "callback hell"
 - and enables you to program as if you make a console application
-- without losing the multiple possibilities of interaction.
+- without losing the multiple possibilities of interaction
+- and without freezing the user interface.
 - It **eliminates** the need to manage **all the combinations** of component states.

 [**Tutorial**](https://github.com/cl4cnam/funcSug/wiki) - [**Examples**](https://github.com/cl4cnam/funcSug#get-a-taste-of-the-language) - [**REPL**](https://cl4cnam.github.io/FuncSugREPL/replPy.html)